stefano0798/stefano0798.github.io/README.txt

 	AJ: aj@lkn.io | @ajlkn

-	Picture in the "Projects" tile by Ben Kolde on unsplash.com
+	Picture in the "Projects" tile by Ben Kolde (@benkolde) on unsplash.com